-- WHEREAS, the City of Missoula joins with Canada to spur awareness in Montana, the Great Plains region, and the United States for murdered and missing Indigenous women; and - WHEREAS, there is not a comprehensive estimate of Indigenous women who are missing and murdered in the United States, but many factors contribute to this crisis, such as fear, stigma, legal barriers, racism, sexism, and the devastating levels of violence in the U.S.; and - WHEREAS, nearly half of all Native American women in the United States have been raped, beaten or stalked by an intimate partner; they are 2.5 times more likely to experience sexual assault; one in three will be raped in her lifetime; a Native woman is more likely to die by homicide than by illness, intentional homicide has been the third leading cause of death for Native females aged 10-24, and on some reservations, Native women and girls are murdered at more than 10 times the national average; and - WHEREAS, for more than 20 years there have been awareness-raising efforts in Canada on Valentine's Day, and the Murdered and Missing Indigenous Women Awareness Day seeks to build support by increasing awareness in the United States.
+- WHEREAS, the City of Missoula joins with Canada to spur awareness in Montana, the Great Plains region, and the United States for murdered and missing Indigenous women; and - WHEREAS, there is not a comprehensive estimate of Indigenous women who are missing and murdered in the United States, but many factors contribute to this crisis, such as fear, stigma, legal barriers, racism, sexism, and the devastating levels of violence in the U.S.; and - WHEREAS, nearly half of all Native American women in the United States have been raped, beaten, or stalked by an intimate partner; they are 2.5 times more likely to experience sexual assault; one in three will be raped in her lifetime; and on some reservations, women are murdered at a rate 10 times higher than the national average; and - WHEREAS, for more than 30 years there have been awareness-raising efforts in Canada on Valentine's Day, and the Murdered and Missing Indigenous Women Awareness Day seeks to build support by increasing awareness in the United States; and - WHEREAS, there has been an increase in human trafficking in Montana due to the increased oil activity in the Bakken region, as well as in all areas of the state.
+On June 15, 2018, Jermaine Charlo went missing in Missoula.
+Investigators believe she may have been kidnapped.
+Jermaine is still missing.

-NOW THEREFORE, I, John Engen, Mayor of Missoula, Montana do hereby proclaim Friday, February 14, 2020, as:
+NOW THEREFORE, I, John Engen, Mayor of Missoula, Montana do hereby proclaim Sunday, February 14, 2021 as: